nmashchenko/HackathonNovember/README.md

 `npm run dev`
 ### Open browser with the following url:
 `http://localhost:8080`

-## Awards
-Awarded in 2 nominations: <br>

-🏆 Develop a program/tool that creates a virtual marketplace and facilitates a safe in-person candy exchange. <br>
-🏆 Best overall - Hackathon winners! <br>

 ## Inspiration
 We took inspiration from various marketplaces and combined it with Halloween theme.